1st Floor Descriptions

 A focused workshop where skilled Dwarven artisans cut and shape raw gems with expert precision, transforming rough stone into works of brilliance worthy of trade, display, or enchantment.

-Thorek Gemhand, the reclusive Master Gem Cutter, is typically found here during daylight hours.
+Thorek Gemhand, the reclusive Master Gem Cutter, is typically found here during the day.
 He may be hunched over a precision cut, training a single apprentice, or meticulously inspecting and inventorying the latest gem hauls from the mine.
 He speaks little unless addressed directly and does not tolerate distraction in his chamber.

 Shipping Office